postlight/parser/CONTRIBUTING.md

 # Run the tests for web build only
 yarn test:web

-# Run the tests, then re-run tests on file changes.
+# Run the tests in node, then re-run tests on file changes.
-# If an optional <test_file> string is passed, only tests matching that string will be re-run.
+# If an optional <test_file> string is passed, only tests
+# matching that string will be re-run.
+#
+# E.g., `yarn watch:test nytimes` will run the tests for
+# `./src/extractors/custom/www.www.nytimes.com/index.test.js`
 yarn watch:test <test_file>
 ```